-After issuance of the Bonds, the District will have \$29,280,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of constructing road facilities and refunding of such bonds.
-The District also has \$250,510,000 remaining of unlimited tax bonds authorized but unissued for water, sanitary sewer and drainage facilities and refunding, and \$28,030,000 principal amount of authorized but unissued unlimited park bonds and refunding, all of which is unissued.
+After issuance of the Bonds, the District will have \$49,580,000 principal amount of authorized but unissued unlimited tax bonds for road facilities and refunding of such bonds, and \$180,060,000 principal amount of authorized but unissued unlimited tax bonds for water, sanitary sewer and drainage facilities and refunding of such bonds, and \$23,985,000 principal amount of authorized but unissued unlimited tax bonds for the purpose of constructing parks and refunding, and the District may issue additional bonds which may be voted hereafter.
 The Bond Resolution imposes no limitation on the amount of additional parity bonds which may be authorized for issuance by the District's voters or the amount ultimately issued by the District.
 See "THE SYSTEM - Future Debt."